samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 Major problems remain, however, such as scalability issues, impossible energy requirements, certain perceived reputational issues - and most importantly, a general absence of intrinsic value collateralized by real assets.

-We designed our Token as a safe, scalable currency with real utility and intrinsic value backed by real assets.
+We designed our Token as a scalable currency with real utility and intrinsic value backed by real assets.

 ## What are the Foundation’s objectives for the TF Token?